cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/faultinjection/HostFaultInjection.rst

 .. java:method:: public long getNumberOfFaults(DatacenterBroker broker)
    :outertype: HostFaultInjection

-   Gets the total number of faults which affected all VMs from a given broker.
+   Gets the total number of Host faults which affected all VMs from a given broker or VMs from all existing brokers.

-   :param broker: the broker to get the number of faults for
+   :param broker: the broker to get the number of Host faults affecting its VMs or null whether is to be counted Host faults affecting VMs from any broker

 getNumberOfHostFaults
 ^^^^^^^^^^^^^^^^^^^^^